10 Best Car Insurance of 2018

 Stellar customer service is incredibly important when it comes to car insurance, as claims filing is universally acknowledged to be a complicated and frustrating process.
 Car insurance is a major expense for many people, so their insurance company should be committed to flexibility and positive consumer experiences.
 In order to independently evaluate customer experience, we looked at several factors.
 Firstly we considered the 2016 National Association of Insurance Commissioners (NAIC) data on complaint ratios.
 The NAIC not only compiles complaints by company, but also assigns them a score in relation to the rest of the car insurance industry.
-Secondly we looked at results from the 2017 JD Power Auto Insurance Survey, which questioned an undisclosed number of car owners about their claims processing experience.
-Lastly we looked at a given company's BBB rating and complaints, and Trustpilot score.
+We also looked at a given company's BBB rating and complaints, and Trustpilot score.

 Submitting claims can be made immeasurably harder or easier depending on how a company structures their customer service.
 Many, if not all, insurance websites have a dedicated customer service page, making it easy to compare and contrast their various services; as well as 24/7 claim reporting, which essentially means that they are always available when you need them.
-You can always file a claim by phone, but the most popular option nowadays is to file via an online portal, from where you can file a claim, and view or refer to previous open ones, all with the touch of a button.
+You can always file a claim by phone, but the most popular option nowadays is to file via an online portal.
 These portals also allow you to purchase additional coverage if you need it, and quickly get in touch with a customer service representative through live chat support.
 Almost everyone offers instant online quotes as well, which makes shopping around simple.

 There are other customer service perks to consider, such as roadside assistance, towing/repairs, local insurance agents, and much more.
 Research all of these factors so you can find an insurance agency that is going to meet all of your needs.